 Step 8a.
 Redriver: The simulation platform uses the signal waveform at the output end of Rx1’s algorithmic model in step 7, regardless whether Rx1’s AMI_GetWave exists or not, as the stimulus of Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redrivers.

 Step 8b.
 Retimer: The simulation platform samples the output waveform of Retimer Rx AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
 The logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
 If –Rx1’s Rx_Receiver_Sensitivity < sampled value < Rx1’s Rx_Reciver_Sensitivity, the logic level is unchanged from the previous bit.
-The digital stimulus have values of -½ volt for logic 0 and +½ volt for logic 1.
+The digital stimulus has values of -½ volt for logic 0 and +½ volt for logic 1.

 Step 9.
 The simulation platform calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.